 Carrownagappul is a unique raised bog, as it is one of the largest active raised bog in the west of the country.
 It has local and regional links stretching back many thousands of years and is intricately linked to local culture and traditions.
 Aside from its enviable landscape featuring large amounts of active raised bog, Carrownagappul is unique in that it is accessible by road, and in the heart of the bog lies a solid-ground “island” which formed as the glaciers retreated 10,000 years ago, leaving behind mounds and ridges of ground up material alongside a lake.
 The lake began to silt up and vegetate, becoming a fen then a bog.
 Where the peat did not rise over the till, it left a “till island” in the middle of the bog.
 Here this island became a small landholding known locally as “Patch’s Garden” after Patch Cronin who lived there.

 As raised bog is such a rare, threatened and sensitive landscape it is not possible to build a ‘visitor centre’ on site.
-Therefore, coupled to the visitor experience on site at the bog, visitors will be able to explore the history of the bog and immerse themselves in an audio and visual experience at the nearby Galway Telework facility, where visitor facilities will be supported by the LIFE Project.
-It will act as a hub for visitors to the bog with the Galway Telework team at the forefront of the promotion of Carrownagappul Raised Bog SAC during whilst the LIFE Project is on site, and afterwards when the Project finishes in 2020.
-The Galway Telework facility will also act as a hub for amenity and rural tourism in the general Mountbellew area.
+Therefore, coupled to the visitor experience on site at the bog, visitors are able to explore the history of the bog and immerse themselves in an audio and visual experience at the nearby Galway Telework facility, where visitor facilities will still be supported by the LIFE Project.
+It acts as a hub for visitors to the bog with the Galway Telework team at the forefront of the promotion of Carrownagappul Raised Bog SAC whilst the LIFE Project was on site, and now after the Project finished in 2020.
+The Galway Telework facility also acts as a hub for amenity and rural tourism in the general Mountbellew area.